ni-kismet/engineering-flot/API.md

     use this to draw things.
 You'll most likely need some of the metrics computed by Flot, e.g. plot.width()/plot.height().
 See the crosshair plugin for an example.

+    This hook creates and dispatches the 'onDrawingDone' custom event.
+    It notifies listeners about the finishing of a drawing operation.
+    Use addEventListener('onDrawingDone', callback) and
+    removeEventListener('onDrawingDone', callback), to register and unregister
+    handlers for 'onDrawingDone' event.

  - resize   [phase 7]